-In light of the potential for significant environmental effects, the Minister's decided that an EES was required to assess the project potential environmental effects.
-The Minister published procedures and requirements applicable to the preparation of the EES, in accordance with section 8B(5) of the EE Act (see Appendix A).
-In the procedures and requirements, the Minister identified key environmental risks that would need to be addressed for the project in the EES, including for any relevant alternatives (such as track realignments), namely:
+In light of the potential for significant environmental effects, the Minister decided that an EES is required to assess the project's potential environmental effects.
+The Minister published procedures and requirements applicable to the preparation of the EES, in accordance with section 8B(5) of the EE Act (Appendix A).
+In the procedures and requirements, the Minister identified key environmental risks posed by the project and its alternatives (such as track realignments) to be addressed in the EES, namely:

-- effects on biodiversity and ecological values within and near the site including native vegetation; ecological communities and species listed under the Flora and Fauna Guarantee Act 1988 (FFG Act) or the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and other habitats or protected species; - effects on surface and groundwater hydrology, quality and aquatic ecology within and near the project site; - effects on Aboriginal and non-Aboriginal cultural heritage values in the vicinity of the project site, based on field surveys to verify the findings of any desktop studies; - effects on the land uses of the site and surrounding areas; - effects on land stability and erosion related to the construction and operation of the project; - effects of project construction and operation on amenity, including increases in traffic and potential air quality, visual amenity and noise effects on nearby sensitive receptors (especially residents);
+- effects on biodiversity and ecological values, especially ecological communities and species listed under the Flora and Fauna Guarantee Act 1988 (FFG Act) or the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act); - effects on surface water and groundwater hydrology and quality; - effects on Aboriginal and historic cultural heritage values; - effects on land uses; - effects on land stability and erosion related to the construction and operation of the project; - effects of project construction and operation on social amenity through changes in traffic, air quality, vistas or noise effects on nearby sensitive receptors (especially residents); - positive and adverse socio-economic effects, at local and regional scales, potentially generated by the project, including impacts on the capacity of local community infrastructure; and - potential cumulative effects in relation to any other existing or planned projects or tourism developments in the area.